 Jack and I were gobsmacked and by this time we had really had enough; our early start was disappearing into the growing heat of the day.
 We wondered over to the fountain and showed the family our humble bottle, explaining that we only had this to fill.
 They all fell about laughing and instantly moved aside for us to fill our bottle.
 If only we’d had the gumption to do that as soon as we arrived…

 I guess this fountain is so popular because it’s one of the few that are actually in a village and therefore easy to access by car.
 Most are in zonas recreativas (picnic areas) up in the hills and rarely have anyone else there.
-But just in case you’re planning on doing the South West Island Walks, you can fill bottles at the fountain in Valle de Arriba – just don’t be shy about asking to get in first 🙂
+But just in case you’re planning on doing the South West Island Walks, you can fill bottles with drinking water at the fountain in Valle de Arriba – just don’t be shy about asking to get in first 🙂